Best of Western Canada

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 The trip kicks off on day 1 in Vancouver.
 Arrive in Vancouver International Airport (YVR).
-We’ll be travelling on to Whistler today, so we recommend that you arrive the day before or earlier.
+We’ll be travelling on to Whistler today at 10am sharp, so we recommend that you arrive the day before or earlier.
 We can book pre-trip accommodation for you (at an additional cost).

 The trip ends on day 11 in Vancouver.
 If you’re heading home, you’ll need to make your way to the airport.
 If you’re continuing your travels around Canada, enjoy!